nashville-software-school/bangazon-inc/orientation/exercises/05_CLASSES.md

         The constructor will set the value of the public properties */
 }

+class Program
+{
+    static void Main(string[] args)
+    {
+        // Create an instance of a company.
+Name it whatever you like.

+        // Create three employees

+        // Assign the employees to the company

+        /*
+            Iterate the company's employee list and generate the simple report shown above
+        */
+    }
+}
 ```
-1. Create a class that contains information about employees of a company and define methods to get/set employee name, job title, and start date.
-1. Consider the concept of [aggregation](../09_RELATIONSHIPS.md#aggregation), and modify the `Company` class so that you assign employees to a company.
-1. In the `Main` method, create a company, and three employees, and then assign the employees to the company.
-1. Update the `Company` class to write the name of each employee to the console.
-Consider a method named `ListEmployees()`.